 Qualifications to Participate

 - Student must be counted in the Average Daily Membership of a participating high school (a participating high school is a school that has a contract with SLCC to offer concurrent enrollment) within the SLCC service region (the Salt Lake Valley), throughout the entire semester the student is taking the class on our campus.

 - Student must have a 2.5 or higher cumulative GPA.

 - Students must be a 11th or 12th grader.
 No appeals for 9th adn 10th graders are allowed.

 - You must complete SLCC admissions and meet any course and class status prerequisites listed on the CE Course Offerings page, as well as meet any high school prerequisites outlined by the high school.

-- Students are strongly encouraged to meet with a SLCC academic advisor before participating in CE@SLCC.
+- Students are strongly encouraged to meet with a SLCC academic advisor before participating in Concurrent On-Campus.

 Only the courses listed on the Concurrent On-Campus class schedule are available for the reduced tuition of $5.00/credit.
 Students who register for an Early Enrollment section of a Concurrent On-Campus course WILL BE REQUIRED TO PAY FULL TUITION, so it is very important that students carefully follow the registration process listed below.
 After the registration deadline has passed we do not move students from early enrollment sections to concurrent enrollment sections.
 Additionally registration exceptions are not granted by the Concurrent Enrollment Office for students who have sat in the class but did not register themselves by the deadline.
 STUDENTS WHO ARE NOT OFFICIALLY REGISTERED IN THE CLASS SHOULD NOT ATTEND CLASS.
 If you have questions about how to ensure that you don't register for the wrong courses please contact the SLCC Concurrent Enrollment Office.